wielkistach/kuma/requirements/README.rst

 Hash-Checking Mode
 ------------------
-For the production and development requirements, we use pip 8.x's `Hash-Checking Mode`_.  which checks that downloaded packages match one of the given hashes, ensuring that there are no shenanigans going on.
+For the production and development requirements, we use pip 8.x's `Hash-Checking Mode`_, which checks that downloaded packages match one of the given hashes, ensuring that there are no man-in-the-middle attacks.
 When hashes are used, all requirements, including those installed as dependencies, require hashes.

-To help gather packages and add hashes, we use hashin_ , which computes the hashes and updates requirement files.
+To help gather packages and add hashes, we use hashin_, which computes the hashes and updates requirement files.
 For example, to install a particular Django version::